ceford/cefjdemos-data-jdm-help/articles/fr/articles/articles-edit.md

 - **Images et liens en frontal**.
 If Yes, the Images and Links tab will show in the Frontend article editor screen.

-### Droits
+### Droits onglet

 **Remarque**: Cet onglet peut être masqué par les utilisateurs disposant d'une Permission d'Administrateur dans les
 This is where you can enter permissions for this article.
-[Pour en savoir plus.](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial/fr#hierarchylevels "J3.x:Access Control List Tutorial/fr")

 <img
 src="https://docs.joomla.org/images/thumb/a/a7/Help-4x-screenshot-article-edit-permissions-fr.png/600px-Help-4x-screenshot-article-edit-permissions-fr.png"